Elakyaramalingam/elevate-tasks/README.md

 # "45 days CODING challenge"

 # Overview
-This repository contains a regression model designed to predict continuous outcomes based on input features.
-The model is built using [insert library/framework, e.g., scikit-learn, TensorFlow] and is suitable for [insert specific use case or industry].

-# Features

-- Linear Regression: A linear model that assumes a linear relationship between inputs and outputs.
-- Regularization: Techniques like L1 and L2 regularization can be applied to prevent overfitting.
-- Hyperparameter Tuning: Model performance can be optimized by tuning hyperparameters like learning rate and regularization strength.
+This project builds a binary classifier using logistic regression.

 # Requirements

-- Python [insert version, e.g., 3.8+]
+- Python 3.8+
-- [Insert library/framework, e.g., scikit-learn, TensorFlow
+- Scikit-learn
+- Pandas

+# Usage

+1. Train the model: Use logistic regression to train the model on your dataset.
+2. Predict binary outcomes: Use the trained model to predict binary outcomes.

+# Model Details

+- Logistic Regression: A binary classification algorithm that predicts probabilities of belonging to one of two classes.